mascanioalino/fritter-backend/README.md

 **Throws**

 - `403` if the user is not logged in or is not the author of the comment
-- `404` if the user is not an owner
+- `404` if the comment does not exist